openmpf/openmpf-docker/SWARM.md

 This preserves all of the Docker volumes.

-The next time you deploy OpenMPF, all of the previous Node Manager logs will appear in the Logs web UI.
-To reduce clutter, consider running the following command to archive and remove the old Node Manager log files, where `<output-dir>` is a directory on the swarm manager host:
+The next time you deploy OpenMPF, all of the previous component container logs will appear in the Logs web UI.
+To reduce clutter, consider running the following command to archive and remove the old component log files, where `<output-dir>` is a directory on the swarm manager host:

 - `./scripts/docker-swarm-logs.sh --node-manager-logs --archive <output-dir> --remove-originals`